vleam/vleam/README.md

 #### `toRefs`, `reactive` support

 `toRefs` and `reactive` are not easy to translate into Gleam.
 Research required.

+#### TypeScript type checks

+In some configurations, TypeScript may try to analyze `Vue` files with a `gleam` block.
+This should be solved as part of [vuejs/language-tools#4433](https://github.com/vuejs/language-tools/issues/4433).

 ### Sponsored by Nestful